 Memory for when, where and how a particular piece of information was acquired.

 The view that forgetting is due to normal metabolic process that occur in the brain over time.
-When a memory is formed it creates a "memory trace"

 The theory that forgetting is caused by one memory competing with or replacing another.

 Forgetting in which a new memory interferes with remembering an old memory; backward-acting memory interference.

 Forgetting in which an old memory interferes with remembering a new memory; forward-acting memory interference.

 A memory-distortion phenomenon in which a person's existing memories can be altered if the person is exposed to misleading information.

 A memory distortion that occurs when the true source of the memory is forgotten.